gklingler/QOgreWidget/README.md

 QOgreWidget
 ===========

 QOgreWidget is a QT5 (Desktop) Widget that embeds the Ogre3D graphics engine.
-Currently it builds and rund on Linux and Windows7.
+Currently it builds and runs on Linux and Windows7.

 Linux
 -----